 Who We Are

 Welcome to the St. Louis Adventist Community Services Center!
-With support from local Seventh-day Adventist churches, we are dedicated to providing food and clothing to those in need while connecting our clients with vital resources.
+Operating as a local entity of the Iowa-Missouri Conference of Seventh-day Adventists, we are supported by St. Louis Seventh-day Adventist churches to provide food, clothing, and vital resources to those in need.
 We invite you to reach out and volunteer with us to make a meaningful impact in St. Louis.
 Together, we can serve and uplift those who require our support.

 Serving Communities in Christ’s Name.